djaionfvom/pixel-recall/README.md

 ## Version 6 zoom placement

 The interface-size control now sits outside the game card in a fixed position at the top-left of the viewport, slightly above the “Daily visual memory puzzle” eyebrow.
-The card header contains only the round label/object name and score.
+The card header contains only the round label/object name and score...